-In Eastern medicine, the diet is also considered an important factor in maintaining overall health and balance.
+In Eastern medicine, diet is an important factor in maintaining overall health and balance.
 There are certain foods and eating habits that are believed to support menstrual health, such as consuming warming, nourishing foods (apricots, cherries, red dates, grapes, pineapples, onions, chives, leek, pumpkin, garlic, walnuts, ginger, beef, chicken, lamb, prawns, black tea, jasmine tea), avoiding cold and raw foods (apples, watermelon, bok choi, cucumber, eggplant, spinach, tomato, seaweed, barley, buckwheat, millet, mung beans, soy beans, tofu, chamomille, chrysanthemum, peppermint tea, fish, duck, crab, pork), and maintaining regular meal times.
 Foods that are thought to be particularly nourishing and supportive of menstrual health include cooked vegetables, soups, grains, and proteins such as chicken and eggs.
 More of the following foods can help move qi and blood: turmeric, ginger, basil, nutmeg, rosemary, mint, cardamon, cumin, fennel, eggplant, beet, onions, garlic, mustard greens, and sprouted grains.

 Some common herbs to help treat and maintain an optimal menstrual cycle and resolve symptoms include:

 Ginger (Zingiber officinale): Ginger is a warming herb that is traditionally used in Chinese medicine to support circulation and reduce menstrual cramps.
 It is believed to have anti-inflammatory properties and may also help to reduce nausea and other digestive complaints.